 KHYAL blends poetic Arabic and English texts with jazz traditions from Europe and North America.
 Some of the Arabic songs performed by the group of five international Berlin-based musicians are centred around the words of Mohammad Mallak, a Syrian scriptwriter and playwright who resides between France and Germany, and acts as editor in chief of Saiedet Souria magazine.
 The English poems are written by Sophie Tassignon herself.

 Stemming from the Arabic word for ‘imagination’, ‘Khyal’ can be translated as the ‘memory of and longing for something long gone’.

 Sophie Tassignon’s KHYAL is a musical meeting of cultures.
 This music represents the tolerance and acceptance of people from around the world regardless of background or belief system, and offers a glimpse into the beauty and artistry that can arise through cross-cultural collaborations.

-Sophie Tassignon – voice
+Sophie Tassignon – voice & electronics

 Hub Hildenbrand – guitar

 Mathias Ruppnig – drums